xdevplatform/SnowBotDev/docs/tutorial.md

 ### Basic menu navigation <a id="navigation" class="tall">&nbsp;</a>

-The Snow Bot is the third of a line of chatbot examples.
+The SnowBot is the third of a line of chatbot examples.
 About the only thing in common, code and menu wise, is that there are a set of navigation options that are typically tacked onto the end of a set of Quick Reply options.
 These navigation helpers can include things like 'back', 'home', 'about' and 'help' options.
 Regardless of a chatbot's focus, these are helpful, and generic, features that any chatbot can benefit from:

 * ⌂ Home - Returns users to the 'top' of the menu options.